 Crystal Falls in Iron County, Michigan — The American Midwest (Great Lakes)

 Location.
-46° 5.807′ N, 88° 20.103′ W. Marker is in Crystal Falls, Michigan, in Iron County.
-Marker is at the intersection of South 6th Street and Superior Avenue, on the right when Touch for map.
-Marker is at or near this postal address: 2 S 6th St, Crystal Falls MI 49920, United States of America.
+46° 5.798′ N, 88° 20.107′ W. Marker is in Crystal Falls, Michigan, in Iron County.
+Marker is on South 6th Street just south of Superior Avenue, on the right when traveling south.
+Marker is located on the Iron County Courthouse grounds, near the southeast corner of the courthouse.
+Touch for map.
+Marker is at or near this postal address: 2 South 6th Street, Crystal Falls MI 49920, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
-Iron County Courthouse (here, next to this marker); July 4th 1661 (approx. 5.4 miles away); Indian Village (approx. 9.1 miles away); Pentoga Park (approx. 9.1 miles away).
+At least 5 other markers are within 10 miles of this marker, measured as the crow flies.
+Iron County Courthouse (a few steps from this marker); Iron County (a few steps from this marker); July 4th 1661 (approx. 5.4 miles Indian Village (approx. 9.1 miles away); Pentoga Park (approx. 9.1 miles away).

 Credits.
-This page was last revised on July 25, 2017.
-This page originally submitted on July 24, 2017, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 142 times since then and 3 times this year.
-Photos: 1, 2, 3, 4. submitted on July 24, 2017, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 28, 2019.
+This page originally submitted on November 27, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 51 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on November 28, 2019, by Cosmos Mariner of Cape Canaveral, Florida.